What is the photon energy range which LCLS can provide and how long does it take to switch?

-How much seperation in time and energy is available over all methods of generating dual pulses?
+How much separation in time and energy is available over all methods of generating dual pulses?

-The LCLS has developed several “two pulse” operating modes driven by the normal conducting linac, several of which are expected to be recommissioned over the course of Run 18.
+The LCLS has developed several “two pulse” operating modes driven by the normal conducting linac, several of which were recommissioned over the course of Run 18.
 Appropriate selection of the FEL mode depends on the experiment’s energy/time separation and pulse intensity requirements.